Scholarships

 Learn more

 Named for a well-respected scholar and USC alumnus, the Buscaglia Fellowship is awarded to qualified admitted MAT students who attended a Title I high school and plan to begin their teaching career in an urban school.
-Master of Arts in Teaching (MAT) applicants to USC Rossier's on-campus programs are eligible to apply.
+USC Rossier’s Master of Arts in Teaching (MAT) applicants are eligible to apply.
 The scholarship application will be sent once the MAT program application is complete.
+The Buscaglia Fellowship is only offered for the summer cohort.

 11. P

-To qualify, applicants must be enrolled in a teacher preparation program in the US and be able to demonstrate financial need.
-Note that the organization will request evidence of financial need, such as the receipt of federal student aid, when notifying finalists.
+To qualify, applicants must be enrolled in a teacher preparation program in the US for the upcoming academic year and be able to demonstrate financial need.

 Learn more